 Instead of the predefined subsets, you can specify your own subset of rules from a coding standard.

 User Interface (Desktop Products Only)

-In the Findings selection window, the coding standard is highlighted on the left pane.
+In the Checkers selection window, the coding standard is highlighted on the left pane.
 On the right pane, select the rules that you want to include in your analysis.